“Longboard vs Skateboard” is a topic that has been discussed for a long time, especially among newbies.

 Drawbacks of Longboards

 At first, when you buy a longboard, it is expensive compared to buying a skateboard.
-As their size is bigger, it becomes too difficult to carry them from one place to another.
-Furthermore, with the availability of dozens of brands and several shapes and designs, it becomes difficult to choose the right one.
+As their size is bigger, it can be difficult to carry them from one place to another.

 Longboard vs. Skateboard – Similarities

 Creativity is the common cause of both these riding tools.
 Most people try it out in groups even when riding alone on a longboard.